sonic-net/SONiC/doc/otn/otn_sycd_hld.md

 3. It re-initialize the linecard first by calling the `processLinecards` function.
 4. In the `processLinecards` function, it recreates the linecard object based on the attributes in AISC_db.
 5. Once the linecard object is created, it calls vendor's OTAI library to set the other attributes.
-6. Then Syncd-OT starts to re-initialize the other OTAi objects in `processOids`
+6. Then Syncd-OT starts to re-initialize the other OTAI objects in `processOids`
-7. In the `processOids` function, it loops all OTAI objects and calls vendor's OTAI library to recreate these objects.
+7. In the `processOids` function, it loops all OTAI objects and calls vendor's OTAI library to recreate these OTAI objects.
 8. After all the other OTAI objects are created, it calls vendor's OTAI library to set the other attributes.
 9. Syncd-OT starts to reinitialize Flexcounter, it the Flexcounter groups and counter_ids from Flexcounter database
 10. Based on these configurations in Flexcounter database, it calls the FlexCounterManager to add plugins and counters.

 ### 3 Vendor OTAI Library
-Vendor OTAI library implements these OTAI APIs and provides Syncd-OT the ability to manage the linecard and OTAI objects.
+Vendor OTAI library implements these OTAI APIs and provides Syncd-OT the ability to manage the linecard and its internal optical components.
 There are four sections of the OTAI APIs.
 * Initialization and unInitialization APIs
     OTAI library implements these APIs to initialize and uninitialize the OTAI library.
 * CRUD APIs